iamgiolaga/partitelle-bot/README.rst

 1. by writing a specific set of `allowed messages`_ through the conversation
 2. by using standard commands_

-By default, the bot sets all new matches on the next wednesday at 9 pm but this information is, of course, editable.
-Once a new match is created through **/start** command, people can begin to organize the match through the set of allowed messages.
-The first time the bot detects an adding interaction, it will print a `match summary`_ of the current situation whereas from the second time it will edit its previous message (by the way remind that a new explicit summary can be obtained through **/participants** command).
-In this way, people can easily and autonomously add, propose, remove themselves or each other.
-Once the target number is reached, users enter in the `final phase`_; here, the bot states that is the time to play and asks the permission to generate /teams.
+By default, the bot sets all new matches the next Wednesday at 9 pm but this information is, of course, editable.
+Once a new match is created through /start command, people can begin to organize the match through the set of allowed messages.
+The first time the bot detects an adding interaction, it will print a `match summary`_ of the current situation whereas from the second time it will edit its previous message (by the way remind that a new explicit summary can be obtained through /participants command).
+In this way, people can easily and autonomously add, propose, and remove themselves or each other.
+Once the target number is reached, users enter in the `final phase`_; here, the bot states that is the time to play and asks permission to generate /teams.
 Through this command, the bot randomly generates two groups of players, respectively the black team and the white team.
 At this point, users can always adjust the teams by `swapping players`_.

 **Note**: if you give PartitelleBot the administrator rights, it will be able to pin its messages in the group.